HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 {{ figure_markup(
   image="correlation-of-good-lcp-and-preload.png",
   caption='Correlation between good LCP score and number of `rel="preload"` hints', description='Scatter plot with trend lines showing the number of pages which have a good LCP score and the number of `rel="preload"` hints on that page.
-Pages with 0 preload hints have a 62% likelihood of having a good LCP score.
-Pages with 20 preload hints have a 38% likelihood of having a good LCP score.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1380182218&format=interactive", sheets_gid="2032682744", sql_file="correlation_cwv_preload.sql"
+62.5% of desktop pages, and 47.5% of mobile page with 0 preload hints have a good LCP score.
+38.2% of desktop pages, and 20.7% of mobile pages with 20 preload hints have a good LCP score.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1380182218&format=interactive", sheets_gid="2032682744", sql_file="correlation_cwv_preload.sql"